OpenTechSchool/html-css-beginners/core/structure.md

 see soon.
 Attributes give information about an element in particular.

-In this case, the `<div>` tag (which is used to *divide* groups of elements up) has an `id` attribute assigned to `page-title`.
-That's telling us that this section of the document is designed to hold the page's main title.
+In this case, the `<div>` tag (which is used to *divide* groups of elements up) has an `id` attribute assigned to `first-heading`.
+That's telling us that this section of the document is designed to hold the  first heading shown on the page.
 You will learn more about specific attributes later!

 ## Html and Head Elements